joemalin95/angular-app/README.md

 ```
 ## Serving the App

-*NOTE* If there are any problems with serving, check out the app at http://angular.malinowski.studio/
+*Note: If there are any problems with serving, check out the app at http://angular.malinowski.studio/*

 1. run `npm run-script ng serve`
 2. visit http://localhost:4200

 ## Running the Tests

-*NOTE* `Chrome` browser is required to test this app
+*Note: Chrome browser is required to test this app*

 1. `npm run-script ng test`
 2. open http://localhost:9876/ in Chrome